Surgical Puncture Lawsuit

 - The need for increased observation and nursing care.
 When patients are at an elevated risk of suffering from internal bleeding or developing an infection, nursing staff must pay close attention to their progress so that any issues can be detected and treated promptly.
-If internal bleeding or the spread of an infection go undetected, it can result in life threatening complications.
+If internal bleeding or the spread of infection goes undetected, it can result in life-threatening complications.

 - The need for a blood transfusion due to blood loss.
 If internal bleeding results in the loss of massive amounts of blood, a transfusion may be required to save the patient’s life.

 Contact us today to arrange a free consultation and case review by one of our qualified Chicago medical malpractice attorneys.
-During your consultation, we will answer all of your questions about your legal options, gather the information needed to conduct an investigation into the cause of your injuries and let you know what you can expect from the process.
-It is our promise that we will never expect a fee for our services until we have been able to secure compensation on your behalf.
+During your consultation, we will answer all of your questions about your legal options, gather the information needed to conduct an investigation into the cause of your injuries, and let you know what you can expect from the process.
+You may be eligible for a Cook County medical malpractice settlement of a jury verdict.